panta82/awesomer-go/README.md

 We only support github.
 We also don't have handling for custom websites at the moment.

-All data and curration is courtesy of the [awesome-go](https://github.com/avelino/awesome-go) project.
+All data and curation is courtesy of the [awesome-go](https://github.com/avelino/awesome-go) project.
 Go there and donate.

 ### Development